shoelace-style/localize/README.md

 Translations registered with subcodes such as `en-GB` are supported.
 However, your fallback translation must be registered with a base code (e.g. `en`) to ensure users of unsupported regions will still receive a comprehensible translation.

-For example, if you're primary language is `en-US`, you should register it as `en` so users with unsupported `en-*` subcodes will receive it as a fallback.
+For example, if you're fallback language is `en-US`, you should register it as `en` so users with unsupported `en-*` subcodes will receive it as a fallback.
 Then you can register subcodes such as `en-GB` and `en-AU` to improve the experience for those additional regions.

 It's important to note that translations _do not_ have to be registered up front.
 You can register them on demand as the language changes in your app.
 Upon import, all localized components will update automatically.